Rakeshkumar-7/Rakeshkumar-7/README.md

 # Welcome message

 Hello there!
-I'm Rakesh, CS student who's also interested in Design, Economics, Psychology, Investing and Food.
+I'm Rakesh, a CS student who's also interested in Design, Economics, Psychology, Investing and Food.
 Why did I choose to be an CS student?
 Cuz' I love it!
 I like creating software that can automate simple tasks and make everyone's life much simpler, easier.

 As the ~~famous~~ saying goes :